 The Mexico economy is a large and relatively stable free market economy.
-Its gross domestic product (GDP) of nearly US$1.3 trillion was ranked fifteenth globally by the World Bank (2015) out of 189 countries measured.
+Its gross domestic product (GDP) of just over US$1 trillion was ranked fifteenth globally by the World Bank (2016) out of 198 countries measured.

 Mexico is the third largest trading partner of the United States and represents the second largest export market for U.S. products and services.
 Since the implementation of the North American Free Trade Agreement (NAFTA) in 1994, Mexico’s share of U.S. imports has increased from 7 percent to 12 percent and its share of Canadian imports has doubled to 5 percent.
 Mexico also has free trade agreements with over 50 countries.

 More than 90 percent of global trade conducted by Mexico is under free trade agreements.
-The country imported over US$395 billion in goods and services in 2015 and also exported US$381 billion.
+The country imported US$387 billion in goods and services in 2016 and also exported US$374 billion.

 The Mexican economy is increasingly dominated by the country’s private sector and is driven by expanded competition in seaports, railroads, telecommunications, electricity generation, natural gas distribution and airports.
 Mexico is among the world’s top 25 countries in its proportion of manufactured goods exported that are high-tech.